kyamagu/faiss-wheels/README.md

 cd faiss-wheels
 ```

-You can use a standard python packaging tool like `pipx` to build a wheel.
+You can use a standard Python environment manager like `pipx` to build a wheel.

 ```bash
 pipx run build --wheel